 If you’re considering a trip to Colorado for the winter, Keystone Resort is the place to be!
 They have all the makings for a great winter getaway — even for non-skiers.

 From where to stay in Keystone to what to do while you’re there [spoiler alert: Kidtopia at Keystone is on the list], here is everything you need to know about a winter vacation at Keystone resort with kids!

-There are a lot of ski resorts in Colorado so it can be difficult to narrow down all the options.
+There are a lot of ski resorts in Colorado [click here for a list of the best family ski resorts in Colorado] so it can be difficult to narrow down all the options.
 Trust me, we’ve been there and we totally get it.
-We looked at every.single.resort in the state of Colorado.
+We looked at every single resort in the state of Colorado.
 However, now that we are back from our Keystone Resort trip, I’m super confident in saying that we picked the right one!

 Keystone Resort has a ton of selling points but here were our main deciding factors:

-- Keystone Resort is within driving distance to Denver and is really easy to get to.
+- Keystone Resort is within driving distance of Denver and is really easy to get to.

 - The elevation in Keystone, CO is lower than in neighboring resorts like Breckenridge.
 A few thousand feet can make a world of difference in how much you enjoy your trip.